The UNH IRB is now using Cayuse IRB/Human Ethics

-- For those studies in data analysis or interpretation and where there will not be any further data collection or future modifications to the protocol, researchers should submit continuing review requests via Cayuse IRB/Human Ethics for the existing (legacy) study until they have completed the study.
+- For those studies in data analysis or interpretation stages and where there will not be any further data collection or future modifications to the protocol, researchers should submit continuing review requests via Cayuse IRB/Human Ethics for the existing (legacy) study until they have completed the study.
 They should then close the study in Cayuse IRB/Human Ethics.

-- For studies that are in the recruitment or data collection stages or where PIs anticipate submitting modifications in the future, researchers should complete a new application in Cayuse IRB/Human Ethics for the study before the study’s current IRB approval expiration date.
+- For studies that are in the recruitment or data collection stages or where researchers anticipate submitting modifications in the future, researchers should complete a new application in Cayuse IRB/Human Ethics for the study before the study’s current IRB approval expiration date.
 The IRB will treat it as a new application and give it a new IRB number but, unless the PI indicates there are changes from the prior version, will perform a confirmatory review at the previous study’s review level.
-The new study will receive a new expiration date based on its new approval date.
+The new study will retain the previous study's approval expiration date.
 At that time, the IRB will close the existing (legacy) study in Cayuse IRB/Human Ethics.

-*If you are unsure of your study’s protocol review level, please email IRB staff with the protocol #.
+*If you are unsure of your study’s review level, please email IRB staff with the UNH IRB protocol number.